-Dr. Kerri Phillips is the Assistant Group Supervisor for the Strike Analysis Group in the Force Projection Sector at the Johns Hopkins University Applied Physics Lab.
+Kerri Phillips is the assistant group supervisor for the Strike Analysis Group within the Force Projection Sector at the Johns Hopkins University Applied Physics Laboratory.
 Her current technical work focuses on engagement-level modeling, simulation, and analysis and the development of advanced guidance laws for various weapon systems.
-Dr. Phillips also has extensive experience in pre- and post-flight GNC analysis for various systems.
+Phillips also has extensive experience in pre- and post-flight test analysis for several platforms.

-Dr. Phillips' interests include developing advanced guidance and flight control algorithms for interceptors, flight failure accident investigations, and leadership development.
-She has gained extensive experience working with high-fidelity 6DoF simulations and developing / integrating guidance and flight control concepts, which she leveraged to develop and teach two aerospace courses in the Department of Mechanical Engineering at JHU.
+Phillips specializes in advanced guidance algorithms for interceptors and gained extensive experience working with high-fidelity 6DoF simulations and developing/integrating guidance and flight control concepts.
+She drew from this experience as the developer and instructor two aerospace courses in JHU’s Department of Mechanical Engineering.

 - B.S.
 Aerospace Engineering, West Virginia University

 - Ph.D.
 Aerospace Engineering, West Virginia University